 - Avoid Liens on Business

-Having a lien on your business signifies someone has a claim on your business assets because you default on their loan.
+Having a lien on your business signifies someone who has a claim on your business assets because you default on their loan.
 A lien can be a tax lien, which the IRS has placed and the UCC (Uniform Commercial Code) lien, which a lender or a bank has placed.

 You might have a UCC lien earlier when you secured a loan from a bank or an alternative lender.
 Occasionally, businesses might have a UCC lien without even knowing it.
 It is recommended to have it clear from your report by requesting to your state’s Secretary of State Office.